georgeabdallah10/FreshlyBackend/GITHUB_COPILOT_PROMPT.md

 - Show placeholder/loading state while image is being generated
 - Handle cases where image generation fails (fallback to default icon)
 - Add image refresh option for existing items without images
+- so basiccly, after the user creates a pantry item, it will call this endpoint generate an image in the pantry_items bucket in supabase using this end url {userID}/{pantryItemID}/name.jpg.
+Then in pantry.tsx implement that each item will search images from that supabase bucket using this url end {userID}/{pantryItemID}/name.jpg and then display it

 **Enhanced Pantry Item Response:**
 ```json